tariqahmed1912/internship-kloudle/docs/scqa.md

 ESLint is a tool for identifying and reporting on patterns found in ECMAScript/JavaScript code.
 Unlike JSHint, ESLint uses Espree for JavaScript parsing and an AST to evaluate patterns in code.
 It's completely pluggable, every single rule is a plugin and you can add more at runtime.

 To get started with JSHint, I followed the [official documentation](https://eslint.org/docs/user-guide/getting-started).
+Install eslint using NPM.

 ```bash
 npm install -g eslint
 ```

-After installing eslint, eslint requires a `.eslintrc` configuration file which contains environment variables, rules and other extra config details.
+To run the scan, eslint requires a `.eslintrc` configuration file which contains environment variables, rules and other config details.
 To create this file, navigate to your project folder and run `eslint --init`.
-You will be prompted a few questions to create the config file.
+You will be prompted to a few questions to create the config file.
 The questions and my responses to them are given below.

 ```bash
 ✔ How would you like to use ESLint? · problems